-Program Number and Title Supported Agency Strategic Planning Goal Related FY08/09 Key Agency Action Plan/Initiative(s) & Outcome Objective Key Cross-References for Performance Measures Chemical Dependency: Service Accountability (1034), Intervention Services (1036) & Treatment Services (1037) 3.1.
+Program Number and Title Supported Agency Strategic Planning Goal Related FY09/10 Key Agency Action Plan/Initiative(s) & Outcome Objective Key Cross-References for Performance Measures Chemical Dependency: Service Accountability (1034), Intervention Services (1036) & Treatment Services (1037) 3.
+Improve the efficiency of the service-delivery system - Improve client engagement and retention and ensure data integrity 3.1.
 At least 75% of clients will receive at least one unit of assessment within two working days of intake.
 3.2.
 At least 50% of clients with an assessment will receive at least one unit of service within six working days of assessment.
 3.3.
 Discharge forms will be completed on 99% or more of all admitted clients whose services have ended (missing discharges not to exceed 1% of all applicable episodes).
 3.4.
 Outcome data will be collected on a representative sample of 15% or more of admitted clients whose services have ended.
-Table 7.1-2.
-RESULT: 3.1: Well above objective at 92% 3.2: Well above objective at 72% 3.3: Well above objective at 99.9% 3.4: Well above objective at 33% Chemical Dependency: Service Accountability (1034), Intervention Services (1036) & Treatment Services (1037) the service-delivery system Sustain infrastructure improvements and agency goals and objectives by obtaining buy in and support 3.5.
-Establish and nurture the Joint Council on Adolescents by providing leadership; actively participating in its committees and projects; supporting the Joint Strategic Plan on Adolescents; and participating in appropriate braided funding initiatives.
+Table 7.1-2. / Question 7.1.
+Chemical Dependency: Service Accountability (1034), Intervention Services (1036) & Treatment Services (1037) 3.
+Improve the efficiency of the service-delivery system -Sustain infrastructure improvements and agency goals and objectives by obtaining buy-in and support from policymakers, sister agencies, providers, community-based organizations, families and consumers.
+3.5.
+Establish and nurture the Joint Council on Children and Adolescents by providing leadership; actively participating in its committees and projects; supporting the Joint Strategic Plan on Adolescents; and participating in appropriate braided funding initiatives.
 3.6.
-Under the umbrella of the Joint Council on Adolescents, support the development and statewide use of universal screening and assessment tools and standardized outcome questionnaires.
+Under the umbrella of the Joint Council on Children and Adolescents, support the development and statewide use of universal screening and assessment tools and standardized outcome questionnaires.
 3.7.
-Under the umbrella of the Joint Council on Adolescents, establish core competencies required for provision of services to adolescents; create a workforce development plan; implement evidence-based practices; and provide necessary training.
+Under the umbrella of the Joint Council on Children and Adolescents, establish core competencies required for provision of services to adolescents; create a workforce development plan; implement evidence-based practices; and provide necessary training.
 Table 7.1-1 / Table 7.1-2.
-RESULT: 3.5: Ongoing / on track 3.6: Ongoing (one of the first SA systems in the nation to use a common screening tool) 3.7: Ongoing / on track Chemical Dependency: Service Accountability (1034), Intervention Services (1036) & Treatment Services (1037) the service-delivery system - I mplement the Network for the Improvement of Addictions Treatment (NIATx) process- improvement model throughout the state in accordance with the federally funded Strengthening Treatment Access and Retention - State 3.8.
-By the end of the third year of participation in the project, each yearly cohort will increase by 10% the monthly average number of unduplicated outpatient client admissions.
+Joint Council Objectives Accomplished.
+Statewide Screening Tool Implemented.
+Workforce Development and Core Competency Training Currently Being Provided Across Disciplines Chemical Dependency: Service Accountability (1034), Intervention Services (1036) & Treatment Services (1037) 3.
+Improve the efficiency of the service-delivery system - Implement the Network for the Improvement of Addictions Treatment (NIATx) process-improvement model throughout the state in accordance with the federally funded Strengthening Treatment Access and Retention - State Implementation (STAR-SI) program 3.8.
+Increase the monthly average number of unduplicated outpatient client admissions.
 3.9.
-By the end of the third year of participation in the project, each yearly cohort will reduce the average time from first contact to the first unit of outpatient treatment services by 25%.
+Decrease the average time from first contact to the first outpatient treatment.
 3.10.
-By the end of the third year of participation in the project, each yearly cohort will increase by 25% the average number of outpatient treatment services provided within 30 days of admission.
+Increase the average number of outpatient treatment services provided within 30 days of admission.
 3.11.
-By October 1, 2008, the number of STAR-SI participants will encompass all 33 county alcohol and drug abuse authorities, in accordance with the following diffusion plan: Year One Cohort: 13 county authorities Year Three Cohort: 13 county authorities Table 7.1-1 / Table 7.1-2.
-RESULT: Only Cohort 1 has had three years' experience 3.8.
-Objective not met as the state has been concentrating on Objective 3.9 3.9.
-Objective achieved: Cohort I decreased wait time by 29%.
-3.10.
-Objective not met as the state has been concentrating on Objective 3.9 3.11.
-South Carolina diffused the NIATx model to all 33 providers slightly ahead of target.
+Spread the NIATX model to all 33 county alcohol and drug abuse authorities.
+Table 7.1-1. / Table 7.1-2.
+Results as of March 31, 2010: 3.8.
+Admissions rate is essentially flat (-1.96%), although significant capacity has been lost due to funding cuts.
+3.9.
+Statewide improvement of 21%, in spite of capacity issues (see 3.8 above) 3.10.
+Post-admission services rate is essentially flat (+0.03%) in spite of capacity issues (see 3.8 above).
+3.11.
+The NIATx model was spread to all 33 providers slightly ahead of target.